inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 ## Settings

 You can change almost all of the settings in Inquerex.
-To do so, open the settings.txt file in your Inquerex folder.
-In that .txt file, you'll find six groups of settings.
-When you change the settings file, it's important that you change only those bits of text enclosed in double quotation marks (e.g., "n", "y" "3", "#000000").
-If that bit of text is "y" (yes) or "n" (no), then you can change "y" to "n" and vice versa.
-That's true of all the settings in the first group.
-If the bit of text is a number, then you can change that number to any other whole number.
-If it's an HTML color code (e.g., "#000000"), then you can enter another HTML color code.
-And so on.
-Let's walk through each group of settings, one at a time.
+To do so, edit the settings.txt file in [your Inquerex folder](#your-inquerex-folder).
+When you edit the settings file, it's important that you edit only those bits of text enclosed in double quotation marks (e.g., "n", "y" "3", "#000000").
+Note that "y" stands for "yes," and "n" stands for "no."

+The settings.txt file contains six groups of settings.
+Let's walk through each group, one at a time, starting at the top.

 ### General Preferences